 Well before establishing the Delmas Foundation, Gladys Krieble Delmas was deeply interested in Venetian culture and history.
 By the 1970’s, she and her husband, Jean Delmas, began to divide their time between Venice and New York City and interacted with many historians, art history specialists, creative writers, artists and musicians in both places.
 Aware of the great significance of Venice in the Italian Renaissance, Mrs. Delmas came to realize that, in the English-speaking world, more attention is often paid to the contributions of Florence and Rome than to those of Venice.
 One of the major purposes of her Foundation, established in 1976, was to redress this imbalance by encouraging research and publications in the English-speaking world that would highlight the heritage of Venice and the Veneto.

 The vision of Gladys Krieble Delmas has been carried forward by the Foundation in many ways.
 Chief among them is the support of scholars intending to conduct their research and study in the Venetian region.
-The Venetian Research Program has provided such support since 1977 to 650 scholars through its U.S. program and to 323 scholars through its U.K.-based program.
-These awards have amounted to more than $4,500,000 from 1977 through 2014.
+The Venetian Research Program has provided such support since 1977 to some 1,000 scholars through its U.S. program and to 500 scholars through its U.K.-based program.
+These awards have amounted to more than $6,500,000 .
 The Foundation is guided in its fellowship program by a distinguished panels of experts in Venetian studies.

-In addition, the Foundation has made 85 grants to institutions that have undertaken projects in Venetian history and culture.
+In addition, the Foundation supports institutions that have undertaken projects in Venetian history and culture.
 The recipient institutions are located in the U.S., in the U.K, in Venice, and elsewhere.
-These grants have totaled more than $1,000,000.
-Subventions for publications by individual Delmas grantees whose work focused on Venice and the Veneto, broadly speaking, have amounted to $325,000.
+These grants have totaled more than $2,000,000.
+Subventions for publications by individual Delmas grantees whose work focused on Venice and the Veneto, broadly speaking, have amounted to some $450,000.

 Finally, for several years the Foundation has been one of many contributors to Save Venice, Inc., an organization with its own active grant-giving program designed “to protect the cultural patrimony” of Venice.
 Many Venetian institutions have received funds from this organization.